 How to Use Plasti Dip on EVA Foam?

 The short answer is yes, you can use Plasti Dip on EVA Foam.
 It is a very good way to seal your EVA Foam project.
-EVA Foam, that has been sealed with Plasti Dip, is very robust and water-resistant.
+EVA Foam, which has been sealed with Plasti Dip, is very robust and water-resistant.
 Most Prop makers and Cosplayers use Plasti Dip to seal their projects because of its reliability and robust seal.

 I almost always use Plasti Dip to seal my projects.